 Earthquake kills dozens in Indonesia, sends residents running for safety in capital Jakarta

-Jakarta, Indonesia — An earthquake shook Indonesia's main island of Java on Monday, killing dozens of people, damaging buildings and sending residents into the capital's streets for safety.
-The U.S. Geological Survey said the magnitude 5.6 quake was centered in the Cianjur region in West Java province at a depth of about 6 miles.
+The National Disaster Mitigation Agency said that the death toll reached 62 and hundreds were injured.
+More than 5,000 people are being evacuated.

-The Reuters news agency quoted West Java Governor Ridwan Kamil as putting the death toll at 56, and National Disaster Mitigation Agency chief Suharyanto said earlier that about 700 others were injured, many when buildings collapsed.
+Twenty-five people were still stuck buried in the debris in Cijedil village, said agency spokesman Abdul Muhari.

-Several landslides were reported around Cianjur.
-Dozens of buildings were damaged, including an Islamic boarding school, a hospital and other public facilities, the agency said.
+Several landslides closed roads around the Cianjur district.
+Among the dozens of buildings that were damaged was an Islamic boarding school, a hospital and other public facilities, the agency said.
+Power outages were reported.

-Information was still being collected about the extent of casualties and damage, it said in a statement.
+Ridwan Kamil, West Java governor, said that the local government, national police and Indonesian military were still gathering information.

-The quake was felt strongly in the greater Jakarta area.
-High rises in the capital swayed and some were evacuated.
+"Because Cianjur is characterized by many places that are very remote, so we need that data to determine the situation," Kamil said.

 "The quake felt so strong.
 My colleagues and I decided to get out of our office on the ninth floor using the emergency stairs," said Vidi Primadhania, an employee in South Jakarta.